 Even if you’re a small business selling one item to all your customers, don’t send the same email to everyone.
 Generic emails have poor open rates as they are not specific to anyone and don’t relate to anything in particular.
 Did you know that personalising your email increases the open rate by 26%?
 Get personal with your emails by segmenting your audience accordingly.
 You could use geography, personal interests, preferences, age, gender and many other variables for segmentation purposes.
 This also forms part of another critical process in digital marketing namely creating buyer personas.

 Dynamic email content goes hand-in-hand with market segmentation.
 Instead of sending the same email with the same text and images to everyone, use dynamic emails instead.
 It allows you to customise messages according to subscriber attributes.
 For example, a business selling running shoes could use dynamic content to send an email to men and women with the content dynamically changing according to gender.
-Take it a step further and the content could even change according to brand preference or geo location.
+Take it a step further and the content could even change according to brand preference or geolocation.
 The possibilities are nearly endless and you’re only limited by your imagination and marketing creativity.

 Not Taking Advantage Of MarTech

 MarTech is the combination of marketing and technology where customer relationship management (CRM) plays a vital role.
-It includes any digital tools marketers use to create, manage and use to automate tasks and making data-driven decisions.
+It includes any digital tools marketers use to create, manage and use to automate tasks and make data-driven decisions.
 Not utilising this powerful blend by sending disconnected one-off emails is another big email marketing mistake.

 Implement marketing automation so you can create customer journeys specific to your business or service offering.
 There are several marketing automation tools at your disposal, each capable of lead generation, lead nurturing and after-sales service.
 With marketing automation, you can provide customers with personalised content at the right time and through the appropriate channels.